 - Virginia: 75%

 Does car insurance cover flood damage?

-Comprehensive insurance -- If your vehicle sustains water or flood damage, you can file a claim under your comprehensive insurance coverage.
-That covers any type of damage to your car up to its actual cash value, which is caused by natural disasters instead of accidents, says Gusner.
+Comprehensive insurance: If your vehicle sustains water or flood damage, you can file a claim under your comprehensive insurance coverage.
+That covers any type of damage to your car up to its actual cash value, which is caused by natural disasters instead of accidents.

-Collision coverage -- Collision comes into play if you hydroplane and flip your car or hit another car or a tree.
+Collision coverage: Collision comes into play if you hydroplane and flip your car or hit another car or a tree.
 Your claim will pay to repair your car or will pay the actual cash value of the car.
-You do still have to pay the deductible, Gusner says, whether the accident was your fault, someone else’s or caused by the storm.
+You still have to pay the deductible, whether the accident was your fault, someone else’s or caused by the storm.

-Gap insurance -- This type of insurance comes into play if your car is totaled and you owe more money on your car than it’s worth -- gap insurance will pay the difference.
-"For instance, if you owe $15,000 on your car loan but your car is only worth $12,000, gap insurance will reimburse your lender for the extra $3,000," says Gusner.
-You can get gap insurance from your car insurance company or from your car financing company, but it’s usually more expensive from your lender.
+Gap insurance: Gap insurance comes into play if your car is totaled and you owe more money on your car than it’s worth — gap insurance will pay the difference.
+You can get gap insurance from your car insurance company or your car financing company, but it’s usually more expensive from your lender.